 Here's how to cook Brussels sprouts by steaming.

+- 3Place the Brussels sprouts in a steaming basket, and place the basket over the boiling water.
+(IMPORTANT: 3a.
+Be careful!
+The steam is hot. / 3b.
 Be sure not to let the vegetables touch the water.
-You want the steam to cook them.
+You want the steam to cook them.)

 And that's how to cook Brussels sprouts by steaming them!
 And once the sprouts are cooked, you can serve them with a bit of butter, lemon or orange juice, salt and pepper, or even a bit of mustard.
 They'll be delicious!